ATOMworkplace/Weather-Indicator-App/README.md

 # Weather-Indicator-App
 Gives weather details such as wind speed, temperature, humidity, and general weather description of the entered city
+---

+### Acknowledgment & Purpose

+This project was created for **learning and practice purposes**.
+It is primarily based on concepts and code structures demonstrated in various online tutorials and resources, which served as invaluable guides in my understanding and implementation.
+While I've applied my own learning and made adaptations, the core ideas and fundamental components originate from these educational materials.
+This repository showcases my efforts to understand and apply specific technologies and programming paradigms, rather than presenting entirely novel creation.

+---

 <h3>How to start app online</h3>
 <h5>1.
 Fork the repo and save it on your account.</h5>
 <h5>1.
 Use the cyclic cloud platform, select the forked repo, and deploy it.</h5>